hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/049_breathing.md

 doubt about it.

-Control of this Prana that is working everything, control of this Prana in the body, is called Prânâyâma.
+Control of this Prana that is working everything, control of this Prana in the body, is called Prānāyāma.
 We see with our common sense that it is the breath \[that\] is setting everything in motion.
 If I stop breathing, I stop.
 If the breath begins, \[the body\] begins to move.
 What we want to get at is not the breath itself; it is something finer